 Easy Granary loaf recipe.
-A Granary loaf is a wholesome, nutty, tasty and nutritious bread, but did you know just how easy it is to make your own?
+Granary Bread is wholesome, nutty, tasty and nutritious, but did you know just how easy it is to make your own?
 Read on and find out!

 As a child I was a strictly white bread person, and I loved it whether it was fresh from the bakery, or came thinly sliced in a plastic bag.